Zineddine-Rebbouh/Zineddine-Rebbouh/README.md

 ## ⭐ Featured Projects

-I lead with AI/ML, but I got there by way of years of full-stack work, and honestly that's probably why I still care whether the thing actually runs after the demo ends.
+I lead with AI & ML, but I got there by way of years of full-stack work, and honestly that's probably why I still care whether the thing actually runs after the demo ends.

-Most AI/ML jobs aren't really "just modeling" anymore.
+Most AI & ML jobs aren't really "just modeling" anymore.
 Someone has to wrap the model in an API, containerize it, keep it from falling over under real traffic, and fix it when it does.
 A lot of teams are done splitting that across two people.
 They want whoever built the model to also be the one who can ship and own it.
 That's the gap my software background fills.

 ### 🤖 AI & Machine Learning